 The U.S. Department of Labor provides a guide to WARN information on their website: https://www.doleta.gov/layoff/warn.cfm

 The Department of Commerce’s Workforce Development Division has no administrative or enforcement authority under the Warn Act, and therefore does not provide legal advice or interpretations relative to specific provisions of the act as they may apply to a specific dislocation events (i.e. Facility Closing/Layoff).
 Questions relative to employer/employee relationships (including oral or written employment contracts or agreements), and/or interpretation of provisions of the WARN Act as they may apply to circumstances relating to specific layoff actions should be addressed by legal professionals.

-The Alabama WARN list which identifies dislocation events (business and industry closures and layoffs) reported to Alabama Department of Commerce under requirements of the WARN Act and those events where Rapid Response Team assistance has been activated may be accessed here.
+The Alabama WARN list, which identifies dislocation events (business and industry closures and layoffs) reported to the Alabama Department of Commerce Rapid Response Unit under requirements of the WARN Act, may be accessed here.

 If you have you been laid off or about to be laid off, click the link below for additional information.